tabcat/dynamic-content/ARTICLE.md

 > **USES HELIA!!!!
 DHT IN JAVASCRIPT!!
 DYNAMIC CONTENT ON IPFS!?!?**
 ---

-This example shows replication of dynamic content using IPLD, IPNS, and Provider Records.
+This example shows dynamic-content replication using IPLD, IPNS, and Provider Records.
-There are 3 [helia](https://github.com/ipfs/helia) (ipfs) nodes running in a single script, named `client1`, `client2`, and `server`.
+There are 3 [helia](https://github.com/ipfs/helia) (IPFS) nodes running in a single script, named `client1`, `client2`, and `server`.
-Libp2p is used by `client1` and `client2` to dial `server` and use the `/ipfs/kad/1.0.0` protocol.
+`client1` and `client2` dial `server` and use the `/ipfs/kad/1.0.0` protocol.
-This allows clients to add IPNS and Provider records to the DHT server.
+After dialing, clients can add IPNS and Provider records to the DHT server.
-Clients add IPLD data to `server` programmatically.
+Clients also add IPLD data to `server` programmatically.

 ```mermaid
 flowchart LR